rabbitmq/rabbitmq-jms-client/README.md

 # Java JMS Client for RabbitMQ

 **WIP warning**: open sourcing of RabbitMQ JMS repositories is a work-in-progress.
-There are currently no publicly released Maven artifacts and compliance test suite is still not open source.
+There are currently no publicly released non-snapshot Maven artifacts and compliance test suite is still not open source.

 ## Overview